vg18gupta/react-device-detector/README.md

 If you have any new suggestions, new features, bug fixes, etc. please contribute by raising pull request on the [repository](https://github.com/vg18gupta/react-device-detector).

-If you have any issue with the `react-device-detector`, open an issue on [Github](https://github.com/vg18gupta/react-device-detector).
+If you have any issue with the `react-device-detector-hook`, open an issue on [Github](https://github.com/vg18gupta/react-device-detector).